johnzheng1975/istiocon2023/samples/ratelimit/readme.md

 #### Test Scenario 02: Business ratelimit for trial tenants
 ```
+# project1 is in projects enabled list, so busniness ratelimit is enabled.
+# tenant02 is not in premium_tenants list, so ratelimit value is 4.
 $ for i in {1..5}; do curl -I "http://svc11-project1.sample.sandbox-uw2.hponecloud.io/productpage" -H "X-OneCloud-Tenant-ID: tenant02"; done;

 # First 4 times, return 200